Hyehwa station protests: Media

 Some South Korean news coverage mentioned the Hyehwa Station Protest's criticism of President Moon Jae-in, noting that some demonstrations involved caricatures of Jae-in.
-Hankook Ilbo noted that the original intent of the protests strayed from calling for fair investigations and anti-sexism, to much more radical ideas that disillusioned some protestors, and opined that the tolerance of extreme ideas at the protests would likely deter the protestors from reaching their goals.
+Hankook Ilbo noted that the original intent of the protests strayed from calling for fair investigations and anti-sexism, to much more radical ideas that disillusioned some protesters, and opined that the tolerance of extreme ideas at the protests would likely deter the protesters from reaching their goals.

-Tension occurred between media and protestors due to the exclusion of men and male reporters from the protests.
+Tension occurred between media and protesters due to the exclusion of men and male reporters from the protests.
 Activists specifically asked men to not attend the protests, regardless of their sympathies.
 Male reporters were restricted from asking questions and were forced to wait behind police lines.
-One reporter, Lee from Hankook Ilbo, stated that he was frustrated by the reverse sexism, but believed having men experience a level of discrimination and exclusion was an effective strategy to promote gender equality.

 Public

 The BBC interviewed the public for their reactions to the protest.
 A middle aged woman said that, having a daughter and a son, she was unsure how to feel.
-A man who had been following the protests since the first day agreed with the protestors and believed the protests were necessary, but also advised they should be cautious with their strategy and actions.
-A teenager questioned the generally positive reporting of the protests by the media contrasting with the extreme positions taken by the protestors, and argued that continuing in that direction would "cause problems for society".
-Not all perspectives questioned the protestors: a businesswoman interviewed by The Korea Herald agreed with the protestors and hoped the police would devise a proper plan for unbiased investigations going forward.
+A man who had been following the protests since the first day agreed with the protesters and believed the protests were necessary, but also advised they should be cautious with their strategy and actions.
+A teenager questioned the generally positive reporting of the protests by the media contrasting with the extreme positions taken by the protesters, and argued that continuing in that direction would "cause problems for society".
+Not all perspectives questioned the protesters: a businesswoman interviewed by The Korea Herald agreed with the protesters and hoped the police would devise a proper plan for unbiased investigations going forward.

 Controversy

-Controversy arose over the slogans used by protestors, interpreted by many as misandry.
+Controversy arose over the slogans used by protesters, interpreted by many as misandry.
 For example, at the third rally, the phrase "Policemen are men-sects too" was chanted, referring to men as insects.
 The organizers of the rally told reporters they were "mirroring the language used by men against women" and that their movement was not intended to be against men.
-Controversy also arose over the phrase "do a Jae-gi" used by some protestors, referring to Sung Jae-gi, a men's rights activist who committed suicide by jumping off a bridge on 26 July 2013.
+Controversy also arose over the phrase "do a Jae-gi" used by some protesters, referring to Sung Jae-gi, a men's rights activist who committed suicide by jumping off a bridge on 26 July 2013.
 Many of the instances of the phrase at the protests were directed toward President Moon.

-On 2 August 2018, the protest organizers announced a ban on extremist and misandric phrases at all future rallies, out of concerns that the prevalent extremism was drawing public sympathy away and making the protests akin to a hate rally.